giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

 an ALTO server must compute:

 - Requirement 1B (R1B).
 The ALTO server MUST support the computation of at least one bottleneck structure type from {{types_bs}}.
+It is also RECOMMENDED that the ALTO server implements at least the path gradient graph (PGG).

 ## Requirement 2: Information Received from the Network

-To compute the bottleneck structures, two pieces of information are required:
+To compute a bottleneck structure, two pieces of information are required:

--  Topology (T) Object.
+-  Topology Object (T).
 The T Object is a data structure that includes:

     (1) A Topology Graph (V, E), where V is the set of routers and E is the set of links connecting the routers in the network.

-    (2) A Capacity (C) Dictionary, mapping each link identifier with the capacity (in bps) of the link.
+    (2) A Capacity Dictionary (C), a key-value table mapping each link with its capacity (in bps).

-- Flow (F) Dictionary.
-The F Dictionary is a key-value table that maps a flow identifier with the set of links traversed by the flow.
+- Flow Dictionary (F).
+The F Dictionary is a key-value table mapping every flow with the set of links it traverses.

 As shown in [G2-TREP], the above information is enough to compute the bottleneck structure.
 In fact, with only the F and C dictionaries, one can compute the bottleneck structure.
-The topology graph is needed to perform optimal routing computations (for instance, to find new paths in the network that yield higher throughput).
+The topology graph (V, E) is needed to perform optimal routing computations (for instance, to find new paths in the network that yield higher throughput, as illustrated in {{req_example}}).

 The above discussion leads to the following requirement: